koyhpvx/OhMyTermuxScript/README.md

 > These settings can be combined.

 ## To do
-- [X] Integrate the ability to use gum into scripts
+- [X] Integrate the ability to use [gum](https://github.com/charmbracelet/gum) into scripts
+- [X] Integrate the ability to uninstall with a runtime command parameter
 - [ ] Update README.md to include script-specific execution commands